 What to do if you find a fallen or injured raptor:

-If you find a young owl or hawk that appears to have fallen from a nest or tree and is on the ground:
+If you find a young owl or hawk that appears to have fallen from a nest or tree and is on the ground, do the following.

 If an action is advised, stay with the bird if possible until help arrives.
 If the bird is in danger or obviously injured and the situation requires immediate action with no help available, put the bird in a cardboard box or pet carrier and take it immediately to local wildlife center.
 Wear thick leather gloves, be gentle but firm and avoid contact with the talons.
 Should it be late at night and impossible to bring it to a wildlife center, put the bird in a quiet dark place at home until the morning.
 Time counts, don't delay, please take it to your local wildlife center ASAP.
 Do not offer food or water and do not try to handle the bird or even check on it.
 Leave it alone and away from people and pets while it is with you.
 Do not keep the bird as a pet (which is a federal violation through the Migratory Bird Treaty Act).

 Nestling raptors have a higher chance of survival when re-united with their parents.
-If the situation dictates, (nestling is in good health and nest can be reached,) the Hungry Owl Project will try to reunite it with its parents.
-Visit our Raptor Rescue & Reunite page for more info about our rescue and reunite program.
+If the situation dictates, (nestling is in good health and nest can be reached,) WildCare will try to reunite it with its parents.
+Visit our Raptor Rescue & Reunite page for more information.

 With some raptor species, such as Great Horned Owls, being on the ground can be a part of their natural breeding cycle, with the parents continuing to feed them on the ground (sometimes for weeks).
 For these cases being on the ground may not be as detrimental as it can be for other species.
 However, being on the ground near busy human activity is not a safe place for any young raptor.